Skip to content

 2. Installation Quality

-Even the highest-quality windows fail prematurely if installed poorly.
-Common issues include:
+Even the highest-quality windows can fail prematurely if installed incorrectly.
+Poor installation often leads to:

 • Drafts and air leaks